alim16/pkr/README.txt

 run it automatically with a chosen number of players or include one manual player and make the choices. it saves the results of the game and rounds in a postgres db
 - it's written in a modular programming style with services
-- the main for expression uses a StateT monad with IO and GameState
+- the main for expression uses a StateT monad with IO and GameState ///not sure about this
 -

 #Game state includes